Bunkhouse Studios Membership Guidelines

 Handbuilding

-Handbuilders have access to our 3 working tables & crete board slabs as well as 1 wedging tables.
+Handbuilders have access to our 3 working tables & crete board slabs as well as 1 wedging table.
 Please use labeled pieces of slab roller canvas for each type of clay (white for light clay, other for brown clay).
 These are located hanging on a rod to the left of the slab roller.
 Handbuilding tables are available on a first come first serve basis.
 We have a slab roller as well as an extruder, turning wheels, ware boards, and some shared tools.

 Maintaining a Clean Studio